CalumRaine/Grain/README.md

 In the event of text comparison, the `<` and `>` operators refer to alphabetical ordering.

-There are two further operands, `inc` (includes) and `exc` (excludes) to check whether a string contains or does not contain the given substring.
+There are two further operands, `inc` (includes) and `exc` (excludes) to check whether string A contains or does not contain the given substring B.

 Should an `if` statement return false, further tests can be carried out with "else if" `elif` statements.
 A final `else` statement will execute commands if all prior statements are false.